ADVERTISEMENT

 Here’s a list of topics to consider writing about for the future generations of your family tree.
 Not all apply to every person, but they’re adaptable to fit your unique life:

-2. Your siblings’ names, and when and where they were born
+2. Your siblings’ names, birth dates and birthplaces

 4. The same for your grandparents and great-grandparents, if you knew them

-12. Being a parent: when and where your children were born, their names and how you chose them, what you loved and didn’t love about having children
+13. Notes about parenthood: when and where your children were born, their names and how you chose them, how becoming a parent affected you

-15. Medical struggles that might also impact others in your family, if you feel comfortable sharing them
+16. Medical struggles that might also impact others in your family

 Memoir Mad Libs